eVault

 GraphQL API

 eVault exposes a GraphQL API at /graphql for all data operations.
+All operations require the X-ENAME header to identify the eVault owner.

 Queries

-Retrieve a specific MetaEnvelope by its global ID.
+Retrieve a single MetaEnvelope by its ID.

 Query: